top of page

 Power in Government

-Politicians mostly care about getting re-elected.
-They use their jobs to make money for themselves.
-They try to beat their “enemies” instead of solving problems.
+• They try to beat their “enemies” instead of solving problems.

 Power in Schools

-Teachers treat students differently based on:
+Teachers tell students what to do and treat them differently based on:

 • Where they come from